edyu/wtf-zig-zon-2/README.md

 However, due to the power of the language, some of the syntaxes are not obvious for those first coming into the language.
 I was actually one such person.

-Several months ago, when I first tried out the new **Zig** package manager, it was before [0.11.0](https://github.com/ziglang/zig/releases/tag/0.11.0) was officially released.
+Several months ago, when I first tried out the new **Zig** package manager, it was before **Zig** [0.11.0](https://github.com/ziglang/zig/releases/tag/0.11.0) was officially released.
 Not only was the language unstable, but also the package manager itself was subject to a lot of stability issues especially with TLS.
-I had to hack together a system that worked for my need, and I documented my journey in [WTF is Zon](https://zig.news/edyu/zig-package-manager-wtf-is-zon-558e).
+I had to hack together a system that worked for my need, and I documented my journey in [Zig Package Manager - WTF is Zon](https://zig.news/edyu/zig-package-manager-wtf-is-zon-558e).

-Since then I've had discussion of the **Zig** _package manager_ with [Andrew](https://github.com/andrewrk) and various others through the [Zig Discord](https://discord.com/servers/zig-programming-language-605571803288698900), [Ziggit](https://ziggit.dev), and even a [Github issue](https://github.com/ziglang/zig/issues/16172).
+Since then I've had discussion of the **Zig** _package manager_ with [Andrew](https://github.com/andrewrk) and various others through the [Zig Discord](https://discord.com/servers/zig-programming-language-605571803288698900), [Ziggit](https://ziggit.dev), and even opened up a [Github issue](https://github.com/ziglang/zig/issues/16172).

-Now that **Zig** has released [0.11.0](https://github.com/ziglang/zig/releases/tag/0.11.0) in August 2023, and many of the problems were resolved so I want to revisit my hack to see whether I can do a better _hack_.
+Now that **Zig** has released [0.11.0](https://github.com/ziglang/zig/releases/tag/0.11.0) in August 2023, and many of the stability problems were resolved so I want to revisit my hack to see whether I can do a better _hack_.

 A special shoutout to my friend [InKryption](https://github.com/inkryption), who was tremendously helpful in my understanding of the _package manager_.
 I wouldn't be able to come up with this better hack without his help.

 ## Disclaimer

-As I mentioned in my [previous article](https://zig.news/edyu/zig-package-manager-wtf-is-zon-558e), I changed my typical subtitle of _power and complexity_ to _hack and complexity_ because not only was [0.11.0](https://github.com/ziglang/zig/releases/tag/0.11.0) (hence the package manager) not released yet but also I had do a pretty ugly [hack](https://zig.news/edyu/zig-package-manager-wtf-is-zon-558e#provide-a-package) to make it work.
+As I mentioned in my [previous article](https://zig.news/edyu/zig-package-manager-wtf-is-zon-558e), I changed my typical subtitle of _power and complexity_ to _hack and complexity_ because not only was **Zig** [0.11.0](https://github.com/ziglang/zig/releases/tag/0.11.0) (which first introduced the package manager) not released yet but also I had to do a pretty ugly [hack](https://zig.news/edyu/zig-package-manager-wtf-is-zon-558e#provide-a-package) to make it work.

 I just want to reiterate my stance on **Zig** and the _package manager_.
 I'm not writing this to discourage you from using it but to set the right expectation and hopefully help you in case you encounter similar issues.

 **Zig** along with its package manager is being constantly improved and I'm looking forward to the [0.12.0](https://github.com/ziglang/zig/milestone/23) release.

-Today, I'll introduce a better hack than what I had to do in June, 2023 and hopefully I can retire my hack after the [0.12.0](https://github.com/ziglang/zig/milestone/23) release.
+Today, I'll introduce a better hack than what I had to do in June, 2023 and ideally I can retire my hack after the [0.12.0](https://github.com/ziglang/zig/milestone/23) release.

-I'll most likely write a follow-up article after **Zig** [0.12.0](https://github.com/ziglang/zig/milestone/23) is released hopefully by the end of the year.
+I'll most likely write a follow-up article once **Zig** [0.12.0](https://github.com/ziglang/zig/milestone/23) is released (hopefully) by the end of the year.

 I will not reiterate concepts introduced in [Part 1](https://zig.news/edyu/zig-package-manager-wtf-is-zon-558e), so please read that first if you find this article confusing.

-## Package (Manager) vs Library
+## Package (Manager) vs Binary Library

 One of my previous misunderstandings of the package manager was that I was using a **Zig** package as a library.

-Let's reuse the example of C -> B -> A in that _program C_ that depended on the _package B_, which in turn depended on _package A_.
+Let's reuse the same example of C -> B -> A from [Part 1](https://zig.news/edyu/zig-package-manager-wtf-is-zon-558e) in that our _program C_ depended on _package B_, which in turn depended on _package A_.

 The way I was building the _program C_ and _packages B and A_ was that I was basically _copying_ over everything _package A_ produced to _package B_ and then _copied_ over both what _package B_ produced and _package A_ produced to _program C_ as part of the build process.
+The thing that was produced is called an *artifact* in **Zig** package manager.

-That was not the correct way to use a package manager because one of the benefits of the package manager is that you only need to concern yourself with the packages you depended on directly without needing to care what that other packages needed they depended on.
+That was not the correct way to use a package manager because one of the benefits of a package manager is that you only need to concern yourself with the packages you depended on directly without needing to care about the additional packages those direct packages depended on themselves.

 In the example of C -> B -> A, _program C_ should only know/care about _package B_ and not needing to care at all that _package B_ needed _package A_ internally because the package manager should have taken care of the transitive dependencies.

-In other words, package manager should have good enough encapsulation for packages in that the users should not care about packages not directly required by the main program.
+In other words, package manager should have good enough encapsulation for packages so that the users need not care about packages not directly required by the main (their own) programs.

 As an example, despite many of the dependency problems, _npm_ does a good job (probably too good a job) of encapsulation.